bmilde/digiling21/README.md

 Write a smiley converter, that converts :) and :(, :D in a text into emoticons: 😞 😃 😛

 This is similar to dicts exercise 1.
 However, this time write a new function that takes a string as input and produces the new string with the replacements as output.
+Then call your function to test it and print some example results.

 # Working with files